JuliaPraxis/Naming/naming.md

   - :ok: GREEN, NEW_SOCKET
   - :x: Green, NEWSOCKET

-- Use the plural form when packaging a type
+- Use the plural form to package a type
   - :ok: Robots
   - :x:  Robot

-- Use the singular form hen defining a type
+- Use the singular form to define a type
   - :ok: Robot
   - :x:  Robots